 A SmartState Center for Economic Excellence

-The SmartState Center for Strategic Approaches to the Generation of Electricity (SAGE) is developing a broad, cutting edge research portfolio focused on novel technologies to enhance the environmental performance of electricity production, by providing sustainable solutions to the industrial based research problems in a fast pace with the development of high-throughput experimentation for nanomaterials discovery and optimization.
+The SmartState Center for Strategic Approaches to the Generation of Electricity (SAGE) is developing a broad, cutting edge research portfolio focused on novel technologies to enhance the environmental performance of electricity production, by providing sustainable solutions to industrial based research problems at a fast pace with the development of high-throughput experimentation for energy nanomaterials discovery and optimization.

-As stationary sources constituting the majority of electricity generation, part of the research in the center focuses on developing novel nanomaterials for mitigating the pollutant emissions, catalysts for syngas production, and coal slagging gasification reactors by combining our national leading capacities, including multi-purpose high-throughput screening, advanced spectroscopic techniques, and patented nanomaterial synthesis methodology.
-Additional research efforts at SAGE are on the development of combustion technologies, i.e., oxy-combustion, while trying to understand the combustion chemistry as well as the pollutant formation at a more fundamental level.
+As stationary sources constitute the majority of electricity generation, part of the research in the center focuses on developing novel nanomaterials for mitigating power plant pollutant emissions, catalysts for syngas production, and offsetting coal consumption in conventional coal-fired power plants via upgraded biomass feedstock by combining our nationally leading capacities, including multi-purpose high-throughput screening, advanced spectroscopic and characterization techniques, patented nanomaterial synthesis methodologies, and Artificial Intelligence based materials discovery.

-Aside from the research aimed at coal powered stationary sources, electricity generation from alternative feedstock (AFs) (CO2, hydrogen, biofuels, etc.) gains more interests, and our approaches to the AFs ranged from fuel production like CO2 hydrogenation and biodiesel production to emission control, such as mitigation of NOx emissions from biodiesel engine.
+Aside from the research aimed at coal powered stationary sources, electricity generation from alternative feedstock (AFs) (CO2, hydrogen, biofuels, etc.) has gained more interest, and our approaches to AFs have ranged from fuel production through CO2 hydrogenation for E-Fuels and biodiesel production to the control of emissions, such as mitigation of NOx emissions from biodiesel engines.

 Areas of Research

 Dr. Jochen Lauterbach and his research group work on advancing fundamental and applied research in heterogeneous catalysis and the synthesis of new nanomaterials.
 Our research has applications in environmental processes for hydrocarbon based power generation:

 - Using alternate feedstocks (CO2 utilization) to generate chemicals and fuels